THC Withdrawal & Detoxing

 - Appetite Loss

-- Day 1: This first day, you might not feel anything at all.
-Most people report slight irritability or anxiety.
+- Day 1: On the first day, you might not feel anything at all.
+Most people report slight irritability or anxiety, which can also be due to their normal lifestyles.

-- Day 4-14: For the next few weeks, your physical symptoms will slowly improve, but you may experience a dip in your mood or even feelings of depression.
+- Day 4-14: For the next few weeks, your physical symptoms will slowly improve, but you may experience fluctuations in your mood with a possibility of mild depressive symptoms.

 Should You Use a Detox Regimen